microsoft/WhatTheHack/046-SAPAppModernization/Student/01-SAP-Auto-Deployment.md

 - Install SAP GUI
 - Install SAP HANA Studio

-Note: More detailed instructions will appear here once I have an S-account again and can deploy this.
+[Note: More detailed instructions will appear here once I have an S-account again and can deploy this.]

-- fLogin to SAP system through SAP GUI to test the, connection SAP Application and continue other challenges.
+- Login to SAP system through SAP GUI to test the, connection SAP Application and continue other challenges.

 ## Success Criteria